-Under the change in control agreements, upon a termination without "cause" or a resignation for "good reason" during the period beginning on August 25, 2015 and ending on August 25, 2017 (or one year following the closing, if later), each executive officer would be entitled to a cash payment equal to the "applicable multiplier" (as described below) multiplied by (1) the executive's base salary and (2) the greater of (A) the executive's target bonus for the year of termination or (B) the highest bonus received over the preceding three-year period.
-In addition, each of Cameron's executive officers is entitled to receive a payment equal to the product of the applicable multiplier and Cameron's average cost of providing welfare benefits and perquisites to such executive officer over the three-year period preceding the executive's termination of employment.
+Under the change in control agreements, upon a termination without "cause" or a resignation for "good reason" during the period beginning on August 25, 2015 and ending on August 25, 2017, each executive officer would be entitled to a cash payment equal to the "applicable multiplier" (as described below) multiplied by (1) the executive's base salary and (2) the greater of (A) the executive's target bonus for the year of termination or (B) the highest bonus received over the preceding three-year period.
+In addition, each of Cameron's executive officers is entitled to receive a payment equal to the applicable multiplier multiplied by Cameron's average cost of providing welfare benefits and perquisites to such executive officer over the three-year period preceding the executive's termination of employment.
 Messrs.
 Geiger, Meikle, Roll and Baldwin also would be entitled to a cash payment equal to any unvested portion of Cameron's contributions to their accounts under the Retirement Savings Plan or Deferred Compensation Plan.
 Finally, executive officers who entered into change in control agreements prior to 2010, including Messrs.
 Sledge and Lemmer, are entitled to a tax reimbursement payment in the event any payments or benefits received in connection with a change in control are subject to Section 280G or 4999 of the Code.
 The applicable multiplier is 3X for Messrs.
 Rowe, Sledge and Lemmer, 2X for the other executive officers except Mr. Baldwin and 1X for Mr. Baldwin.
 Transitional employees will become vested in their cash severance as of the effective time.
-Assuming that each of the executive officers was terminated without cause or resigned for good reason as of the effective time, which, for purposes of this disclosure is assumed to be November 1, 2015, the estimated aggregate cash severance that such executive officers would be entitled to receive is \$24,429,740.
+Assuming that each of the executive officers was terminated without cause or resigned for good reason as of the effective time, which, for purposes of this disclosure is assumed to be September 1, 2015, the estimated aggregate cash severance that such executive officers would be entitled to receive is \$24,249,740.